Establishing Good Relationships with Instructors

 Meeting with an instructor individually is one of the best ways to establish a positive working relationship.
 As researcher Linda Jacobson explains, “Individual conferences and thorough evaluation make it possible to clarify specific concepts that, for a particular student, may not have been clear from the text or general classroom discussion.”

-In meeting for a conference, a student is able to ensure that he/she is on pace with the rest of the class, and may even judge how to make the class more challenging or beneficial by investigating supplemental texts or advanced assignment opportunities.
-As Jacobson further explains, meeting individually with an instructor also provides the teacher with an “opportunity to give positive written and oral feedback to the student […] When students engage in this type of process and receive specific information, they can focus on improvement and build on strengths.”
+In meeting for a conference, a student can ensure that he/she is on pace with the rest of the class and may even judge how to make the class more challenging or beneficial by investigating supplemental texts or advanced assignment opportunities.
+As Jacobson further explains, meeting individually with an instructor also gives the teacher an “opportunity to give positive written and oral feedback to the student […] When students engage in this process and receive specific information, they can focus on improvement and build on strengths.”

 Taking Advantage of Office Hours

-The best way to meet with an instructor for a conference or meeting is to meet during the instructor’s office hours.
-As Ecampus Tours support, “You probably aren't going to get very far if you try to talk to your professor immediately before or after class […] Instead, drop by to see him during his regular office hours or send him an email to request an appointment.
+The best way to meet with an instructor for a conference or meeting is during the instructor’s office hours.
+As Ecampus Tours supports, “You probably aren't going to get very far if you try to talk to your professor immediately before or after class […] Instead, drop by to see him during regular office hours or email him requesting an appointment.
 Your professor will be able to devote more attention to the issues you wish to discuss if you confront him at the appropriate time.”

-The instructor should announce his/her office hours on the first day of class; however, if he/she does not, students can simply inquire about office hour times before or after class, or via email.
+The instructor should announce his/her office hours on the first day of class; however, if he/she does not, students can inquire about office hours times before or after class or via email.

 How to Prepare for an Individual Conference